waiting-for-dev/web_pipe/docs/extensions/params.md

 ```

 Your own transformation functions can depend on the `WebPipe::Conn`
 instance at the moment of calling `#params`.
-Those functions must
+Those functions must accept
-connection struct as its last argument:
+the connection struct as its last argument:

 ```ruby
 add_name = ->(params, conn) { params.merge(name: conn.fetch(:name)) }